In This Article

 “Anyone who wants a better profile could consider chin filler,” notes Dr Cheung.
 “We all lose some bone as we age, and as our jawbone shrinks, we start to notice jowls and saggy necks.
 Envision a collapsing tent pole—if we put the tent pole back into place, the tent will smooth out."
 She explains that filler can be placed on the underside of the chin to elongate the chin and thus, help with jawline definition.
 Injecting filler to the anterior part of the chin will also help to support the jowls and prevent a frowning or angry down-turning of the lip muscles.

-As with all treatments, it’s worth taking a look at all of your features and what your end goals on.
-In other words, the chin shouldn't be treated in isolation.“Any treatment should be done in the context of the whole face, particularly the rest of the jawline," says aesthetic doctor Dr. David Jack.
+As with all treatments, it’s worth taking a look at all of your features and what your end goals are.
+In other words, the chin shouldn't be treated in isolation.
+“Any treatment should be done in the context of the whole face, particularly the rest of the jawline," says aesthetic doctor Dr. David Jack.
 "I usually do injections in the chin as well as the lateral jawline.”

 Optimizing the chin helps to create definition in the lower third of the face.